hrithikraj24/Claims-Management-System/README.md

 ## Setup

 Launch the above mentioned 4 microservices in your IDE.
 Import the project as `Maven Project` and wait for the dependencies to install.
 If any port is unavailable in your machine you can change the port for the respective microservice in the `application.properties` in
-`Backend/Authorization-Microservice/src/main/resources/application.properties`, and you can modify your login credentials and other data in data.sql file in `Backend/Authorization-Microservice/src/main/resources/data.sql` and you can do the same for other microservice applications.
+`Backend/Authorization-Microservice/src/main/resources/application.properties`, and you can modify your login credentials in data.sql file in `Backend/Authorization-Microservice/src/main/resources/data.sql` and you can do the same for other microservice applications.

 After the 4 microservices are up and running launch the claimsApp angular application using `ng serve -o`.
 The chrome window will load on it's own.

 ## Special Feature
-You can also check the working of the application by running it on Postman or swagger.
+You can also check the working of the backend application by running it on `Postman` or `Swagger`.
 The swagger file has already been added.
-Check your port no. from the application.properties file and also the context path and `swagger-ui.html` to it.
+Check your port no. and context path from the application.properties file and add `swagger-ui.html` to it.
 For reference, `localhost:8400/swagger-ui.html`

 ## Prototype